 The Ant-ICON SRP will answer fundamental science questions (as identified by the SCAR Horizon Scan), relating to the conservation and management of Antarctica and the Southern Ocean and focus on research to drive and inform international decision-making and policy change.

-The AISSL SRP addresses a first-order question about Antarctica’s contribution to sea level.
+The AISSL SRP will address a first-order question about Antarctica’s contribution to sea level.
 It encompasses geoscience, physical sciences and biological sciences, of the way in which interactions between the ocean, atmosphere and cryosphere have influenced ice-sheets in the past, and what expectations will be in the future with a special focus on quantifying the contributions to global sea level change.
 They aim to quantify the Antarctic ice sheet's contribution to past and future global sea-level change.